Ryohskay/nako3-sandbox/README.md

 # Programming in なでしこ
-[なでしこ3](https://github.com/kujirahand/nadesiko3) is an open-source programming language which aims to align with written Common Japanese and to be intuitive to people who know Common Japanese (See [this article on Wikipedia](https://en.wikipedia.org/wiki/Japanese_language#Geographic_distribution)).
+[なでしこ3](https://github.com/kujirahand/nadesiko3) is an open-source programming language which aims to align with written Common Japanese and to be intuitive to people who know Common Japanese (For explanations on "Common Japanese," see [this article on Wikipedia](https://en.wikipedia.org/wiki/Japanese_language#Geographic_distribution)).

 # Status